 Failure is not an option.

 Many entrepreneurs and business people alike praise the benefits of failure.
-The thing you need to remember is there is no winners in failure.
-Someone always looses.
+The thing you need to remember is there are no winners in failure.
+Someone always loses.
 Be it you, your investors, business partners or your credit score.
-Failure is not an option, it’s failure and last resort.
+Failure is not an option, it’s a failure and last resort.

 Your accountant is, for all intents and purposes, God.

-Often startups and small companies tend to neglect accounting, and importance of accountants.
+Often startups and small companies tend to neglect accounting and the importance of accountants.
 Outsourcing to overseas companies, doing your own taxes, online services.
 No company has ever lasted more than a second without a good accountant.
-Never undervalue importance of finance and accounting.
-Keeping this area of the company in order will be essential part of your success in business.
+Never undervalue the importance of finance and accounting.
+Keeping this area of the company in order will be an essential part of your success in business.

-Best possible option is to keep accountant on payroll or having one work for you freelance.
-It is especially important for the person or persons to have splendid reputation.
+The best possible option is to keep an accountant on payroll or having one work for you as a freelancer.
+It is especially important for the person or persons to have a splendid reputation.
 Ask references, do background checks.
 If in doubt, move on and search elsewhere.

 You want to keep your accounting and finance people happy.
 Do not underpay or undervalue your finance staff.
 Otherwise, they might leave and return with a tax audit.

 Avoid arguments, long tedious legal battles, public confrontations at all cost.
 Government is government and government always wins.
 That is if you do not have $billions and army of lawyers to fight back.
 This applies to all countries in all geographical locations.

 Especially avoid confrontations with the tax office and employment boards.
 These agencies have the means, and quite often, will, to end you then and there.